-Given Singapore’s central role in Asia-Pacific region, the law study programmes, the staff and the curriculum reflect this widely international focus.
+Given Singapore’s central role in the Asia-Pacific region, the Law study programmes, the staff and the curriculum reflect this widely international focus.
 Moreover, other countries in the area China and Australia have started capitalising from the Singaporean experience by organising Law and Business Law degree programmes in the city-state for local and international students.

 Teaching style in Singapore